 For the hike in Sweden you master several Scouting technical skills.
 We expect you to know how to deal with map- and compass methods.
 Your knowledge of route techniques will be tested and will be explained if necessary.

-We also offer you sometimes a few map- and compass puzzles, but they are not always too complicated.
+We also offer you sometimes a few map- and compass puzzles.
 They are up to date and funny, probably mingled with a certain theme.

 Our cook has a surprising menu full of culinary art with a Swedish touch, that you will prepare daily with the others on logfires.